 Teachers and parents see that students or children acquire the basic understanding of what involves in writing so that they are enhanced to use the steps in the writing process and know the very structures of the different types of writing competently.
 This will surely prepare students to be able to write confidently and competently as they progress to secondary education.

 - I have the same 2 questions to ask you on what has been covered in our session today;

 - Name the genre or the type of writing you’ve learnt in today’s session.

 - Briefly explain the meaning of it (this genre or type of writing).

-- Again, you can write your own Report Writing.
+- You can write your own Procedural Writing.